-Bridebook is the UK’s No.1 Wedding Planning App and website - currently helping over 100,000 UK couples plan their wedding and over 80,000 UK wedding businesses generate bookings.
+Bridebook is the UK’s No.1 Wedding Planning App and website which has helped over 100,000 UK couples plan their wedding and over 80,000 UK wedding businesses generate bookings.
 Bridebook was founded by Hamish Shephard in 2015.
 When Hamish left a career in banking, he had no idea he was setting himself up to revolutionise wedding planning.
-His experience in the wedding industry began when he transformed his grandmother’s old home into one of the UK’s leading wedding venues, Hedsor House.
+His experience in the wedding industry began when he transformed his grandmother’s old home into a wedding venue.
 During this process, he quickly discovered that most couples spent the majority of their engagement feeling overwhelmed and confused by the whole wedding planning process.
 Hamish soon became enamoured by the mission to make wedding planning as enjoyable and fun as the wedding day itself.
 Thus began a journey of inspiration, discovery and creativity… while also secretly doing all of the necessary boring bits in the background...And the rest is Bridebook!

 What are some of the biggest challenges couples face when planning a wedding?

-According to The UK Wedding Report 2018, couples find the most difficult aspect of wedding planning to be Managing their Guest List (24%) and Managing their Budget (17%).
+According to Bridebook’s UK Wedding Report 2018, couples find the most difficult aspect of wedding planning to be managing their guest list (24%) and managing their budget (17%).
 Couples seem to put a lot of pressure on themselves to make everyone happy but it’s so important for us to remind them that this day is about the two of them.
 The people that really matter will want the couple to have the day that they want - regardless of how happy or unhappy it makes anyone else!

-Food & Drink (33%) represents the area in which most couples overspend followed by Honeymoon (29%) and Number of Guests (29%).
-The least difficult aspect of wedding planning is Managing suppliers once booked (3%) which is really great to hear.
+Food and drink (33%) represents the area in which most couples overspend followed by honeymoon (29%) and number of guests (29%).
+The least difficult aspect of wedding planning is managing suppliers once booked (3%) which is really great to hear.

 There are so many different types of wedding venues around London, what should couples consider when trying to find the right venue for their wedding?